“..for where your treasure is, there your heart will be also.” – Matthew 6:21

 - The parable of the Good Samaritan—one that contrasts stealing and greed with compassion and generosity.

-- The parable of the talents – in the Bible, talents refers to money and investments.
+- The parable of the Talents – in the Bible, talents refer to money and investments.
 Jesus is very clear in the parable of the talents that we’re to multiply whatever talents, whatever money, whatever investments God has entrusted to us.
 To ignore that makes us irresponsible servants of the Master.

 So, money is a deeply spiritual issue.
 How we use our money reveals what we think about God and reveals our hearts.
 Money can be a blessing or a curse.
 It all depends on what priority it has in your life.
 Let it be your servant for good versus your master.
 Choosing Christ versus money is the key.